Fort Lawton

 In the Historic District, looking toward Puget Sound.
 The visible buildings are, left to right, the Band Barracks, Guard House and Quartermasters Stables.

 Fort Lawton was a United States Army post located in the Magnolia neighborhood of Seattle, Washington overlooking Puget Sound.
 In 1973 a large majority of the property, 534 acres of Fort Lawton, was given to the city of Seattle and dedicated as Discovery Park.
 Both the fort and the nearby residential neighborhood of Lawton Wood are named after Major General Henry Ware Lawton.

 While Fort Lawton was a quiet outpost prior to World War II, it became the second largest port of embarkation of soldiers and materiel to the Pacific Theater during the war.
 The fort was included in the 2005 Base Realignment and Closure list.
 Fort Lawton officially closed on September 14, 2011.

 History

-In 1896, the Secretary of War selected what would later be Fort Lawton for construction of an artillery battery intended to defend Seattle and the south Puget Sound from naval attack.
+In 1896, the Secretary of Defense selected what would later be Fort Lawton for construction of an artillery battery intended to defend Seattle and the south Puget Sound from naval attack.
 Local citizens and governments donated 703 acre land to the United States Army for the installation the next year.